-ARCH 502 | ARCHITECTURAL DESIGN STUDIO X (0-12-6) Prerequisites: ARCH 501, ARCH 542 | S, SI (Upon demand)
+ARCH 502 | ARCHITECTURAL DESIGN STUDIO X (0-12-6)

+Prerequisites: ARCH 501, ARCH 542, Approval of the Dean | S, SI (Upon demand)

 This is a capstone course in which students implement their thesis research by developing a project that incorporates all the principles of design demonstrating a comprehensive understanding of architectural design and evidence of professional capability.
 A final presentation of the resulting design to an advisory panel will be required.